 The Sports Desk covers all 35 of Yale’s Division I varsity athletics teams.
 From football to fencing and everything in between, writers recap and preview big games and also write features on the sports they cover and the athletics administration at Yale.
 We have a weekly six-page spread called Sports Monday that reports on the weekend’s results and publish a special issue every year before the Yale-Harvard football game.

-Interested writers can email Caleb Rhodes (email@example.com) or Joey Kamm (firstname.lastname@example.org) to join our panlist where we post weekly general assignment stories.
+Interested writers can email William Gallagher (firstname.lastname@example.org) or Cris Zillo (email@example.com) to join our panlist where we post weekly general assignment stories.

 Here are some of our most-read stories from this year: